kruize/autotune/tests/README.md

   	2. Re-apply the layer config without modifying yaml and check if both the ids are same
   	3. Update and apply the layer config yaml and compare the ids
   	4. Apply new layer config and validate the id

+- **RM-HPO API tests**

+  Here we validate the RM-HPO REST API.

+  The test does the following:

+  - Start HPO service using mock [script](/tests/scripts/start_hpo_servers.sh)
+  - Validate HPO result for following scenarios:
+  	1. Post invalid experiments and validate the results
+  	2. Post the same experiment again with operation set to "EXP_TRIAL_GENERATE_NEW" and validate the result
+  	3. Post the same experiment again with the operation set to "EXP_TRIAL_GENERATE_SUBSEQUENT" after we post the result for the previous trial, and check if subsequent trial number is generated

 ## Supported Clusters
 - Minikube